$20 million in Grant Funding for Safe Routes and Transportation Alternatives is available!

 Read the letter for Safe Routes to School Grants from NJDOT’s Commissioner Simpson here.

 To apply for SRTS Grants online, please visit the NJDOT’s website here.
+Here are screen shots of the Safe Routes to School Application (PDF) which can help with applying online.

 Transportation Alternatives Program (TAP) Grants provide federal funds for community based “non-traditional” projects designed to strengthen the cultural, aesthetic, and environmental aspects of the intermodal system.
 The TAP program was established under MAP-21, and includes most activities historically funded as “Transportation Enhancements” under SAFETEA-LU (Safe, Accountable, Flexible, Efficient Transportation Equity Act – A Legacy for Users).